How to Make Olive Oil Mayonnaise

 There, I said it.
 So, why did I go to the trouble of making it from scratch?
 It was more like a means to an end.
 Let me back up a bit.

-I really like buttermilk ranch dressing.
-My favorite?
-The little packets of seasoning that you use to make it yourself.
+I really like ranch dressing.
+My favorite used to be the little packets of seasoning that you use to make it yourself.
 Mmm… heaven.
 Until I realized those little packets are full of monosodium glutamate (MSG).
 No wonder it tastes like heaven.

 So what does this have to do with mayonnaise?
-Mayonnaise and buttermilk are key ingredients in making homemade ranch dressing.
+Mayonnaise is key ingredient in making homemade ranch dressing.
 As I tested out different recipes, I substituted plain yogurt for the mayonnaise, but it never tasted right to me.
 Mayonnaise was the missing ingredient.
 Bummer.
 But because I had gone to great lengths to avoid the “MSG packets” as my husband calls them, it would make sense to go further and avoid the nasty oils and junk in commercial mayonnaise.
 Even the “olive oil” types of mayonnaise still contain mostly soybean oil.

 Oh, it goes one more step, folks.